-The personal statement and reference are not routinely used in selection for interview but are used for refinement of the ranking for borderline candidates either prior to interview and/or when making an offer.
-Predicted grades (including degrees) must be stated in the academic qualification part of the UCAS form and not in the reference.
-We cannot guarantee that predictions or mitigation will be picked up if they are in the reference.
-Mitigation must be submitted as described in section 5 of this document.
+The personal statement is not routinely used in selection for interview but is used for refinement of the ranking for borderline candidates either prior to interview and/or when making an offer.

+Predicted grades (including degree classifications) must be stated in the academic qualification part of the UCAS form and not in the reference.
+We cannot guarantee that predicted grades will be picked up if they are in the reference.